 Post Treatment Consideration?

 - Fair-skinned patients are less prone to side effects

 - Pain factor and management, and follow up care

 - You may require the application of local anaesthetic cream prior to some laser treatments

 - Post-treatment care involves avoiding the sun.
 If resurfacing is performed an occlusive dressing like Vaseline needs to be applied 3 times a day

 - Do not pick at any scabs that may form as it may lead to scarring

 Take home LED light are the new craze in the US.

-The fractional laser technology will continue to improve so that lasers will be able to penetrate deeper with less downtime.
+Fractional Laser Technology will continue to improve so that lasers will be able to penetrate deeper with less downtime

 For more information please call 1300 138 797 or email [email protected].